FabricationsHQ - Muirsically Speaking

 By the mid-‘70s one of my favourite TV programmes was World of Sport.

-Heavily biased towards British football, as would be expected, it did however feature many other sports including the yearly highlights of the American Football Super Bowls.
+Heavily biased towards British football, as would be expected, it did however feature many other sports including highlights from each year's American Football Super Bowl.

-It was like some sort of modern day gladiatorial combat and I was hooked from the first deep pass, darting run and helmet removing tackle.
+To a mid-teen who had never witnessed the game before it was like watching a modern-day gladiatorial combat; I was hooked from the first deep pass, darting run and helmet removing tackle.

 But I didn’t associate with any of the teams.